 Telefax +49 (0) 911 / 2 30 55

 Home of the poet Justinus Kerner - A truly peculiar house can be found when visiting the former residence of the doctor and poet of the Romanticism Justinus Kerner.
-Here he received numerous prominent personalities of his time.
-On his exact guest list are names like earl Alexander von Württemberg or David Friedrich Strauss.
-Today, in the upper floor visitors can admire the original equipped living rooms of the family which reflect the residential atmosphere of the 19th century.
-An attraction is the "coffin room" as well as the mind tower in the garden.
+Here he received numerous outstanding personalities of his time.
+Kerner's meticulously kept guest list includes names such as Count Alexander von Württemberg and David Friedrich Strauss.
+On the upper floor today you can admire the family's originally furnished living rooms, which reflect the living atmosphere of the 19th century.
+An attraction is the "coffin room" as well as the ghost tower in the garden.